-What is Spina Bifida?
+What Is Spina Bifida?

-Causes of Neural Tube Defects:
+What Causes Neural Tube Defects?

-The embryonic tissues which will later specialize to become the central nervous system (brain and spinal cord), the skull, and the spine start out as a flat plate that rolls into a tube (neural tube).
+The embryonic tissues, which will later specialize to become the central nervous system (brain and spinal cord), the skull, and the spine, start out as a flat plate that rolls into a tube (neural tube).
 Defects in the neural tube may be due to: